UnforeseenOcean/Leopold/README.md

     - To avoid copyright issues, the voice samples are not included.
 Instead, a detailed file description is included for the making of the voice clips.
 - All of the Python code in the project directory
     - Refer to installation guide to set it up.
+- Audacity, GoldWave or other audio editing program
+    - This will be used to make the voice segments for your clock.
+    - Since I included the descriptions and what it was supposed to say in a text file, it should be easy to make something that automatically assembles the audio according to the text in the quote marks.

 # Installation Guide
 Install a fresh copy of Raspbian Buster or Stretch.